roseandlily33/teamWorkMakesTheDreamWork/README.md

 Coming Soon

 ## Sucesses:
 I had a lot of successes with the project I found MySQL to be very fun to work with after getting the hang of the syntax and exactly what was going on and how to do it.
-I had a lot of success with even thinking of how to organize it and what needed to be seperated into what file that I thought would make sense, you could also do it by the category as well - putting all the department functions in one, etc. But I found that the way I did it made it easier to work with import, where things were going wrong, what worked for one was easy to translate it to the next function etc. I also had a dillema that I figured out which was how to add the department when that was added to list and so I made an array with the dept names, and pushed it to the new array.
+I had a lot of success with even thinking of how to organize it and what needed to be seperated into what file that I thought would make sense, you could also do it by the category as well - putting all the department functions in one, etc. But I found that the way I did it made it easier to work with import, where things were going wrong, what worked for one was easy to translate it to the next function etc.

+## Difficulties
+The biggest difficulty I had with this project was displaying the information that was already in the SQL database.

 ## What I Learned:
 What I learned was how to use MySQL, I really enjoyed working with it.
 I also got a deeper understanding on how to seperate the files and what packages etc are needed for each one like db or inquirer.